juliaguida/oystercard/pills/javascript&JasminePill.md

 Now there can be no doubt that we mean **this particular method** belongs to **that particular class!**

 Refresh your browser, and SpecRunner.html should be a very happy Bunny.
-But all y'all Fizzbuzzers out there should know that a hard-coded `true` just isn't going to cut the mustard.
+But all y'all Fizzbuzz fans out there should know that a hard-coded `true` just isn't going to cut the mustard.
 We need something a bit more robust.
 Time for a counter test!
 Remembering that we have no `context`, set up another `describe` method on the same level as the one with the label 'knows when a number is', and do as your training has taught you:

 ```javascript
 describe('knows when a number is NOT', function() {